The First Step to Recovery is to Admit You Don’t Have a Budget

 I had to admit to myself that I had no budget.
 I knew where my money was going, but didn’t know how much and how each month was detailed.
 I wanted to change my lifestyle and budgeting did that for me.
 I came up with a simple spreadsheet that allowed me to input my income (paychecks, part time work, etc.) and list my expenses.
 You can’t just list you bills in your expense column because that is not the whole picture.
 You need to go back and add everything that you purchase per month on a regular basis.
 Gas, coffee, medicine, gym memberships, and any other expense that you incur on a regular basis need to be entered.
 If you want the see how your finances look, then you need to have the whole picture.

 While creating a budget can be time consuming, it doesn’t have to be.
 There are many free budget spreadsheets out there for download, but there are also many great tools online.
-If you are creating your first budget, then I would recommend trying out the Online Budget Advisor.
+If you are creating your first budget, then I would recommend trying out this easy budget calculator.
 This free service is provided by Advantage Credit Counseling Service and sets you up with everything that you need to create an awesome budget.
 It walks you through a step-by-step budget creation from entering your income to breaking down each one of your expenditures, including all of your debts and assets.
 After entering your information, you get a detailed look into where your money is going and what percentages those categories make up.
 It is truly eye opening.

 No matter what service you use to create your budget, I would recommend just starting one.
 Many people that I speak to don’t have a budget because they think it is difficult or a waste of time.
 I would highly disagree with those individuals.
 How can you create a path to financial freedom if you don’t know where you are now?
 Budgets are the insights into your spending habits.
 If you don’t think you will ever stick to updating your budget, then I would suggest you create just one.
 By taking the time to create one budget will give you more insight into where your money has been going and where you can cut back on your expenses.
 A budget can be truly life changing and they are extremely easy to setup, especially with the free budget tools available.
 Remember, the first step to financial recovery is to admit you don’t have a budget!